 To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-With a little proper planning, you can beat the crowds and experience the blue lagoon the way it was meant to be experienced.
-In total relaxation.
-We were in bliss during our time at the blue lagoon, and it’s because we weren’t there on a Saturday at 10:30 am.
+With a little proper planning, you can beat the crowds and experience the Blue Lagoon the way it was meant to be experienced — in total relaxation!
+We were in bliss during our time at the Blue Lagoon, and it’s because we weren’t there on a Saturday at 10:30 am.
 It’s because we did some research, planned ahead, and got the most out of our time there.
-To help you out on your research, I’m going to compile everything I learned about the blue lagoon here in this article.
-While you’re near Reykjavik, don’t forget to check out a guided Glacier Hike by Icelandic Mountain Guides!
-You can read more about that here!
-But what better way to relax after (or before) a glacier hike than with a soak in the Blue Lagoon.

-For those of you asking, the blue lagoon does allow children, provided they are over 2 years of age.
-Children under 8 must wear arm floats, provided free of charge by the lagoon staff.
+For those of you asking, the Blue Lagoon does allow children, provided they are over 2 years of age.
+Children under 8 must wear arm floats, which the lagoon staff provides free of charge.

-The blue lagoon is a geothermal pool located near Reykjavik.
-Its high silica content is what gives it the milky blue appearance.
+The Blue Lagoon is a geothermal pool located near Reykjavik.
+Its high silica content is what gives it a milky blue appearance.
 It is rich in salts and algae.
-Contrary to popular belief, the lagoon is not natural, it is man-made.
+Contrary to popular belief, the lagoon is not natural, and it is man-made.
 It is essentially the runoff of the nearby geothermal power plant.
 The water that is in the blue lagoon is too high in minerals to be used for power, so they deposit it into the pool.
-The water regenerates every two days and the average temperature is 99-102F (37-39 C).
+The water regenerates every two days, and the average temperature is 99-102F (37-39 C).

-The Blue Lagoon is located about 45 minutes away from downtown Reykjavik, 20 minutes max from Grindavik, and about 20-30 minutes from Keflavik airport.
-That is part of what makes it so popular to so many people visiting Iceland, is that it is easily and readily accessible.
+The Blue Lagoon is about 45 minutes away from downtown Reykjavik, 20 minutes max from Grindavik, and 20-30 minutes from Keflavik airport.
+That is part of what makes it so popular with so many people visiting Iceland: it is easily and readily accessible.

-Pro-tip: Before you leave for Iceland, download on google maps for the entire country.
+Pro-tip: Before you leave for Iceland, download Google Maps for the entire country.
 You can do this by going into the app, zooming all the way out, and zooming back in on part of Iceland.
 Tap anywhere on the part of the country you will be exploring.
 A little menu on the bottom will pop up.
 Scroll all the way to the right, tap download.
-Zoom to the area you need downloaded (you may have to download twice) and BAM.
-Now you can drive and map yourself in Iceland without data!
+Zoom to the area you need to be downloaded (you may have to download twice), and BAM.
+Now, you can drive and map yourself in Iceland without data!

 Surprisingly drinks were reasonably priced for Iceland, about the same you would pay elsewhere.
 There is also a really fancy restaurant that you can opt to eat at, we did not.